MateuszMariaGrodzki/chat/documentation/registerdoc.md

 NAME_MISSING - parameter name is not present
 EMAIL_MISSING - parameter email is not present
 PASSWORD_MISSING - parameter password is not present
+NAME_INCORRECT - name starts or ends with space
 NAME_OCCUPIED - parameter name is presented in database
 EMAIL_OCCUPIED - parameter email is presented in database
 EMAIL_INCORRECT - email has not correct structure